- Books, Literature, and Writing

 Over the days that followed, Mama would have mood swings.
 Sometimes, she would seem like her old self, then she would suddenly get agitated and very angry for no apparent reason.
 There were times when she would swing her pocketbook at Daddy out of anger over his not doing something that she wanted him to do, usually taking her in the car to go someplace.
 Possibly some of this agitation might have been the lack of the car sitting in the driveway, a familiar sight for her all of those years.
 We had to repeatedly tell her that the car was in the shop being fixed, and it would not be long before she would ask again, many, many times a day.
 There was a terrible look of confusion on Mama’s face whenever she asked that question, like she was trying to figure out what had happened to her car, why couldn’t she remember taking it to be fixed?
 This was totally out of character for Mama.
 At first, we thought this must be a temporary phase that she would get out of as she healed, but we were to be disappointed.
 Many times, we would talk with her about the accident, trying to keep the memory alive for when she would have to testify in court.
 I had even printed out a paper with simple photos and the basic facts for her to read, and during the first few weeks, she would relate how the officer had pulled her so hard when he was trying to get her out of the car that she thought he would pull her arms out of socket and pull her wrist right off of where it joined her arm.
 “Get out of the car!” she would scream, “Get out of the car!” as she imitated how the cop had manhandled her that day.
 She would show the white scar tissue that had formed on both of her wrists and ask “Why did he do this to me?”

 Sadly, and very concerning to us, since we felt that we would eventually need to go to court for justice in all of this, day by day, week by week, Mama slowly forgot.
 Simple things at first, but in short order, Mama could not even remember the event that had changed her life forever...not even with the paper in hand that I had prepared for her.
 Maybe God in His mercy was removing that horrible experience from her memory so that she would no longer be tormented.
 Mama had seen enough sorrow in one lifetime.
 She’d had a dramatic childhood, with more sorrows than most people should have to deal with.
 Her father had been a very successful bootlegger during the Great Prohibition, running some major moonshining operations with his brothers.
 Granddaddy kept suitcases full of cash under the bed, and eventually built a huge dance hall that was very popular.
 Years later, it mysteriously caught fire and burned to the ground.
 But some of the disapproving parents must have told their kids to avoid young Nellie Mercer in school there at Great Bridge.
 Mama was shunned, and she especially never got over the hurt of losing her one true friend, Laura Jean Brothers, a fellow classmate with whom she enjoyed a great trust and friendship, something so necessary for little girls.
 But a little red-headed girl named Florence, who deliberately turned her nose up every time she saw little Nellie, convinced even Mama’s only childhood girlfriend to abandon her completely.
 And Mama never got over that hurt...never.
-Mama mentioned that incident all of her life as something that she forgot, and she often wondered what happened to her childhood friend.
+She would often reminisce, her face growing suddenly pensive and serious as she thought back over the many years since then, and she would look off in space and wonder aloud what happened to her childhood friend.
 Mama felt the sting of being shunned by those who thought themselves superior, and maybe she felt some shame when in the school because of all the “holier-than-thou-arts” who participated in the dry spell of the Prohibition.
 Kids can be cruel, especially when they learn the condescensions of their parents and hurl them as insults at school.
 Mama bore a lot as a child.
 Small wonder she loved running to her grandmother’s house across the causeway to spend time away from it all.
 Meguttie, as she called her grandmother, was Annie Virginia Mercer, born on August 11, 1871, and Meguttie would always greet Mama with a “Howdy, Missus,” served up with some syrup and bread, or some delicious homemade soup while they sat and Meguttie regaled her with tales from the past.
 Grandmother Mercer was a balm in an often unsoothing world of sorrow that surrounded Mama as a young girl.
 There were some things that Mama told me later in life, I guess because she was strong enough and had put it all behind her.
-She had been raped by a man who held a knife to her throat, another sorrow she never really got over.
-And the facial prejudice of the South was especially difficult for Mama, because, as she revealed to me one day, one of her grandparents had been “raped” by a Black man, resulting in one of our relatives being half-Black.
+At the young age of ten, one of her aunts, perhaps in desperate need of money, had made a deal with a man who wanted to have sex with little Nellie.
+As Mama recalled it, a dark sedan pulled up, driven by a man who was wearing a dark fedora, and Mama's aunt told her to get in the car.
+The three of them rode to a deserted location, and while her aunt stood outside the car, perhaps as a lookout, Mama was raped at gunpoint in the back seat of that sedan.
+And the racial prejudice of the South was especially difficult for Mama, because, as she revealed to me one day, one of her great-grandparents had been “raped” by a Black man, resulting in one of our relatives being half-Black.
 Myself, being completely color-blind when it comes to race, had to understand that Mama was coming from a different time and place than I was, and she had grown up with a number of mental scars.

 Mama And Her Sailor